People who want to stay in Thailand on a longer-term basis can get different types of Thai visas.

 Why the Benefits?

-The basic function of the Thai Elite Visa is to pay a fee to live in Thailand and get some extra benefits added on top.
-When people add in these other benefits, I never entirely get it.
+The basic function of the Thai Elite Visa is to pay a fee to live in Thailand and get some extra benefits added on top, including a Complimentary Health Checkup.

-But even with the health check (which only comes with two of the card options), it just seems like they are adding on a lot of stuff that makes it appear like you’re getting a good deal when that may not necessarily be the case.
+But even with the health check, it just seems like they are adding on a lot of stuff that makes it appear like you’re getting a good deal when that may not necessarily be the case.

 Despite all the benefits, you’re mainly paying for the government concierge and the right to live in Thailand.